hectoxor/hectoxor/README.md

 # 💫 About Me:
-Currently focusing on developing AI mobile apps
+Focusing on developing AI SaaS B2C startups (mobile apps & websites).
+Pursuing a career in Quantitative Finance in Hong Kong.

 # 💻 Tech Stack: